dahonghuo/honghuo/linux_shell/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build dacrs  in Unix.
+Some notes on how to build honghuo  in Unix.

 if your linux is 32 bit  you should change 32-libleveldb.a to  libleveldb.a
                                      change 32-libmemenv.a to  libmemenv.a